Abdullahif14688/Arch-Setup/README.md

 ```{r, engine='bash', count_lines}
 cfdisk
 ```
-Create a sda1 partiton and make it bootable<br/>
+Create a sda1 partition and make it bootable<br/>
 Create a sda2 partition for swap<br/>
-Create a sda3 partiton with rest of space for home directory
+Create a sda3 partition with rest of space for home directory

-## Formating disk partitions
+## Formatting disk partitions
 For this step you want to format the partitions you just created.<br/>
 For btrfs filesystem run:
 ```{r, engine='bash', count_lines}